Liverpool and Manchester City show why Premier League title race will thrill - but defensive depth is worry...

 Without him, the Reds looked stodgy and scrambled for 45 minutes.
 They started OK, but by half-time they were on the ropes, unable to keep the ball and grateful to Alisson Becker for two fine interventions to prevent Foden - who else? - from opening the scoring.

-Whatever Klopp said at half time worked.
+Whatever he said at half time worked, though.
 Liverpool emerged a different side, hungrier and sharper, with far more threat.
-Just before the hour mark, Salah slipped two defenders and fed Mane, 1-0 to the home side.
+Just before the hour mark, Salah slipped two defenders on the right flank and fed Mane, 1-0 to the home side.

 City still had Foden though, and 10 minutes later he levelled, ghosting in behind Milner to receive Gabriel Jesus’ pass and fire home.
 Liverpool’s weak spot punished by City’s star man.